FREQUENTLY ASKED QUESTIONS

-We have insulated boxes that, when filled with dry ice and specially designed cold packs, will get meat to someone frozen within two days, partially thawed within three days, or refrigerated and ready-to-cook within four days.
-We use FedEx Ground as our base shipping method for meat, so shipping times are dependent upon distance and whether or not a different shipping method is selected at checkout.
+We pack our meat in insulated boxes that contain dry ice and specially-designed cold packs.
+The meat will arrive frozen within two days, partially frozen within three days, and ready-to-cook within four days.
+We use FedEx Ground as our main carrier and shipping times depend on distance and shipping method selected at checkout.

 Can you handle large orders?

 We sell American Highland Beef and Berkshire Pork.
 We selected both of these two heritage breeds because they produce meat of exceptional quality and taste.

 How Does highland beef compare to the meat of other breeds?